Pokeralho/DarkHub/README.md

 automation and media handling tools, DarkHub offers a complete solution for users and developers.

 ## Features
-- PC Optimizer: Improve system performance by cleaning up unnecessary files, deactivating heavy processes and activating Windows for maximum efficiency.
+- **PC Optimizer**: Improve system performance by cleaning up unnecessary files, deactivating heavy processes and activating Windows for maximum efficiency.
-- Auto Clicker: Automate repetitive clicks with configurable intervals, ideal for games or routine tasks.
+- **Auto Clicker**: Automate repetitive clicks with configurable intervals, ideal for games or routine tasks.
-- File Converter**: Easily convert text, image, audio and video files into popular formats.
+- **File Converter**: Easily convert text, image, audio and video files into popular formats.
-- Metadata Editor**: Organize your media collections by editing titles, artists, albums and more directly in the files.
+- **Metadata Editor**: Organize your media collections by editing titles, artists, albums and more directly in the files.
-- Image Text Extractor**: Use OCR to extract text from images, perfect for scanning documents or screenshots.
+- **Image Text Extractor**: Use OCR to extract text from images, perfect for scanning documents or screenshots.
-- YouTube Video Downloader**: Download YouTube videos or playlists in MP4 format with H.264 and AAC support.
+- **YouTube Video Downloader**: Download YouTube videos or playlists in MP4 format with H.264 and AAC support.
-- Text Editor with Python Interpreter**: Write, edit and execute Python scripts in real time, with integrated debugging support.
+- **Text Editor with Python Interpreter**: Write, edit and execute Python scripts in real time, with integrated debugging support.
-- Resource Monitor**: Real-time information and metrics on hardware and software.
+- **Resource Monitor**: Real-time information and metrics on hardware and software.
 Plus a Benchmark for performance evaluation.

 ## Prerequisites
 - Windows 10 or higher.